d-callan/hyphy-mcp/genkit-client-ui/README.md

 # HyPhy Chat UI

-A Svelte-based chat interface for interacting with the HyPhy MCP server through the Genkit client.
+A Svelte-based chat interface for interacting with the Genkit client's HyPhy tools.
 This frontend provides a user-friendly way to request phylogenetic analyses using natural language.

 ## Overview